portfolioAustinT/Configuring-and-Updating-Microsoft-Defender/README.md

 ## Introduction

 In this project, I configured and updated Windows Security Virus & Threat Protection.
 Leveraging Windows Security's definitions, I ensured that the virtual machine was fortified against known threats by updating threat definitions.
 This proactive approach effectively thwarted potential vulnerabilities, thereby mitigating the risk of exploitation by threat actors.
-Furthermore, I conducted an Antivirus Quick Scan on the endpoint device, diligently monitoring for any signs of malware infiltration.
+Furthermore, I conducted an Antivirus Quick Scan on the virtual machine, diligently monitoring for any signs of malware infiltration.

 ## Updating Threat Definitions